-As you can see from the screenshot above, this single blog post delivers us nearly 600 visitors every day to our site.
+As you can see from the screenshot above, this single blog post delivers us about 1,000 visitors every day to our site.
 This is extremely valuable traffic to our agency, and this is all from just one blog post.

-Within this blog post we have a call to action for a relevant download which as of writing this has given us over 1,300 new leads.
+Within this blog post we have a call to action for a relevant download which as of writing this has given us over 2,000 qualified.
 Imagine if your company produced a post like this every week.
 The cumulative effect of that traffic and leads would drastically change your sales pipeline as it would be full of relevant prospects who all view you as an expert in your industry.

 This type of content marketing strategy consists of three steps:

 - Developing content to attract targeted visitors to your site